About Coin Harvey

 Legal Career & Family Practice

-Harvey passed the West Virginia bar exam by young age of only 19yrs. and opened a law practice in Barboursville, WV.
+Harvey passed the West Virginia bar exam by the young age of only 19yrs. and opened a law practice in Barboursville, WV.

 Legacy & Later Life